 The Lord God took the man and put him in the garden of Eden to till it and keep it.

 As follower of Jesus, caring for creation is one of the clearest moral imperatives we have been given.
 In fact, according to scripture, it is our first and primary vocation as humans.
 ECMN works closely with MN Interfaith Power and Light (MNIPL) and is guided by their leadership in our care for creation.
+Additionally, ECMN is blessed to find an expression of creation care in the agrarian ministry, Good Courage Farm.
 Learn more below.

 Children, Youth, and Camp